nanoporetech/qcat/README.md

 ### I want to use Albacore's algorithm for demultiplexing, but get a warning saying "Demultiplexing mode guppy currently not supported.
 Falling back to epi2me."

 Currently, Albacore's demultiplexing algorithm is only supported when running the qcat docker image.
 In the next version, we will support other ways of running Guppy/Albacore demultiplexing as well.

+### Can qcat trim adapters without barcodes?

+Currently qcat only supports demultiplexing.
+However, in the future we plan to add a trimming only mode as well.

 ### What is "simple" mode?